bitcoin-problems/bitcoin-problems.github.io/_problems/removing-cross-layer-links.md

 Instead of using layer-1 transactions to prevent spam, perhaps existing layer-2 funds could be used to prevent spam.
 For example if a small lightning payment had to be made to process channel update messages then this may pay for the resources used by peers on the network.

+### Use unrelated layer-1 funds to prevent spam

+A lightning node could vouch for their channels with non-lightning channel "reserve" coins.

 ### Use one-shot over Tor transaction (re)broadcast

 Instead of using the bitcoin node servicing the blockchain view, a Lightning node might use one-shot peer connection over Tor to break the linkage between IP address and transaction.